quorrajs/Quorra-docs/more/authorization.md

 Policies are classes that organize authorization logic around a particular model or resource.
 For example, if your application is a blog, you may have a `Post` model and a corresponding `PostPolicy` to authorize user actions such as creating or updating posts.

-You may generate a policy using the `make:policy` [quorra command](/docs/{{version}}/quorra-cli/overview.md).
+You may generate a policy using the `generate-policy` [quorra command](/docs/{{version}}/quorra-cli/overview.md).
 The generated policy will be placed in the `app/policies` directory.
 If this directory does not exist in your application, Quorra will create it for you:

     quorra generate-policy PostPolicy

 The `generate-policy` command will generate an empty policy class.
 If you would like to generate a class with the basic "CRUD" policy methods already included in the class, you may specify a `--model` when executing the command:

-    php artisan generate-policy --model=Post PostPolicy
+    quorra generate-policy --model=Post PostPolicy

 ### Registering Policies